The Legacy of Atlanta’s Historically Black Colleges & Universities

 Are tours of Atlanta University Center available?

-Tours are conducted Monday-Friday at 9:30 a.m. and 2:30 p.m. and select Saturdays during the regular academic year (fall and spring semesters).
-A weekday campus visit provides students and their families with a 30-minute information session provided by an admissions professional and a 60-minute student-guided tour of the campus.
+- Clark Atlanta University Tours are conducted Monday-Friday at 9:30 a.m. and 2:30 p.m. and select Saturdays during the regular academic year (fall and spring semesters).
+A weekday campus visit includes a 30-minute information session for students and their families provided by an admissions professional and a 60-minute student-guided tour of the campus.

-Tours of Morehouse School of Medicine are available for prospective students.
+- Morehouse School of Medicine Tours are available for prospective students.

-The Welcome Center hosts campus tours Monday through Friday for high school students and their families, and for groups of no more than 75 female students.
+- Spelman College Tours are hosted by the Welcome Center Monday through Friday for high school students and their families, and for groups of no more than 75 female students.
 The total time spent on campus will be approximately 90 minutes.
 Tours are not available in August, December or during the first three weeks of January and May.

 Get to know Atlanta, and discover the best things to do around the city.